NamitaMalik/Fetching-Data-in-Angular2/README.md

     }
 }
 ```

+> It is important to note that though we have called `getPosts` function in constructor, it is not a good practice.
+We should have called it in the **ngOnInit** lifecycle hook.
+Our constructors should be simple to enable easy debugging and testing.

 We have completed all the pending stuff and now we should be able to see list of post.